EstherSlabbert/Data-exploration/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository contains a simple data exploration projects created on Visual Studio Code using Python.
+This repository contains a simple data exploration projects created on Visual Studio Code using Jupyter Notebook and Python.
+[Titanic Dataset Exploration](https://github.com/EstherSlabbert/Data-exploration/blob/main/titanic.ipynb) and [US Arrests Dataset Exploration](https://github.com/EstherSlabbert/Data-exploration/blob/main/us-arrests-data-exploration.ipynb).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>